 We have seen that if we change key any time we encrypt a letter, a cipher as simple as the shift cipher becomes perfect, i.e., unbreakable.
 We now present two general results that, in fact, show that this strong requirement is indeed necessary and we cannot hope to develop perfect ciphers without it.

-2. for each x \in {\cal P} and y \in {\cal C} there exists exactly one key k such that E_k(x)=y
+- for each and there exists exactly one key such that

 Intuitively, the theorem states that for a cipher to be perfect (under the hypothesis that the size of the set of plaintexts, ciphertexts and key is the same) keys should be picked at random for any encryption and each plaintext is mapped into each ciphertext through a unique key.